Reloaded-Project/Reloaded-III/docs/Common/Configuration/Binary-Format.md

 !!! note "I am aware that DirectX supports fractional refresh rates with rationals."

     However, no other APIs do, and modern displays don't use these refresh rates.

+#### Controller Config

+!!! info "This is an entire embedded file within the config format."

+Format of the data is described in [Controller Binary Format][controller-binary-format]

+Extra Reading:

+- [About Controller Configs][about-controller-configs]
+- [Controller Configs Schema][controller-config-schema]

 ## Parsing the File